kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 This mentality is pretty rare in the world of native development though.
 Almost every decent developer I know has no problem spending a weekend learning some new and cool tool, but sadly, this spirit seems to be absent from the web culture."
 </blockquote>

-I would
+I would apply these comments to java, php, ruby
-At the end of the day, you need to ship a product out the door.
-Depending on what it takes to do that, a library or framework may be a means to that end.

 <h2>Look at the big picture</h2>
 Understand what your app must do before rejecting (or accepting) any framework or library in your code.
 Because a framework or lib may help your app "do" it better.

+At the end of the day, you need to ship a product out the door.
+Depending on what it takes to do that, a library or framework may be a means to that end.
 (freelancers worked at a company first)

 (i read stuff to make me better)